 Video conferencing software is also useful for recording meetings, which you should do whether you have remote participants tuning into the meeting or not.
-Meeting recordings can provide a reference if needed for colleagues unable to attend the meeting, and they may be helpful if there's ever confusion about topics that were discussed or agreed upon in the moment.
+Meeting recordings can provide a reference if needed for colleagues unable to attend the meeting, and they may be helpful if there's ever confusion about topics that were discussed or agreed upon at the moment.

-If you're holding a meeting with more than two people in attendance, you should name a note taker and facilitator to keep track of both the meeting agenda and the conversation that takes place during the meeting time.
+If you're holding a meeting with more than two people in attendance, you should name a note-taker and facilitator to keep track of both the meeting agenda and the conversation that takes place during the meeting time.

-The note taker and facilitator shouldn't be the same person because they play two different, important roles.
+The note-taker and facilitator shouldn't be the same person because they play two different, important roles.
 The facilitator can be the meeting organizer (you) or somebody else, but they're responsible for reviewing the agenda at the beginning of the meeting, kicking off the conversation, and making sure the group is covering all of the agenda items in the meeting time allotted.
 Depending on the situation, the meeting facilitator may be doing a bit of refereeing if some attendees are taking over the conversation, and they should also be responsible for encouraging quieter attendees to speak if they appear to be holding back.

-The note taker is responsible for noting the topics discussed under each agenda item, action items and next steps, and any deadlines for forthcoming deliverables the group agreed upon.
-Then, the note taker should share documentation with the entire group for their review.
+The note-taker is responsible for noting the topics discussed under each agenda item, action items and next steps, and any deadlines for forthcoming deliverables the group agreed upon.
+Then, the note-taker should share documentation with the entire group for their review.

 When it comes to these roles, make sure you're being inclusive when it comes to naming attendees to take them on.
-The note taker shouldn't be the most junior person in the room, and the facilitator shouldn't necessarily be the most senior person, unless they're also the organizer.
+The note-taker shouldn't be the most junior person in the room, and the facilitator shouldn't necessarily be the most senior person unless they're also the organizer.
 In fact, we recommend naming a remote participant as the facilitator so co-located participants don't leave them out of the discussion.

 Instead, make sure to wrap the discussion five to 10 minutes before the official cutoff time to share final thoughts, discuss next steps, and hopefully leave people with a couple of extra minutes to use the restroom or get a drink of water before they head to their next commitment.

 Part of this comes from starting the meeting on time, which is made possible by a detailed agenda and a facilitator getting the conversation moving promptly.
-You can also use a timer to force the end of the discussion, if needed.
+You can also use a timer to force the end of the discussion if needed.

 No matter what role or industry you're in, it might not be possible to tackle a big project or challenging problem in only a 30-60 minute meeting.
 Inevitably, there will be follow-up meetings, post-mortem meetings, and tasks and deliverables your team will need to work on in between.